viclew1/VLDofusBot/README.md

 you're missing, etc. It will be automatically updated every time a monster event is received (capture, trade, purchase) but you can also manually refresh it if needed.

-The soul's price will also be displayed for every archmonster (and updated every time you open the auction house archmonsters soul stone offers).
+The soul's price will be displayed and updated for every archmonster every time you open the auction house archmonsters soul stone offers.

 #### Trade Helper